saurabheights/saurabheights.github.io/content/articles/first blog.md

 ## Commit & Push changes to github

-All the changes we've made so far are saved only on our local computer.
-To update our project on GitHub and add all our new files, we'll use the following commands.
+All our changes are currently saved locally.
+To sync them with GitHub and update the remote repository, use the following commands

 ```bash
 git add .